ktotopawel/restaurant/README.md

 # Pizzeria & Trattoria - restaurant page

 This is a project made as a part of theodinproject.com curriculum.
 It's a website of an imaginary restaurant, including tabs for the home page, menu, as well as a contact info tab.
-The tab switching is implemented purely through JS.
+The tab switching is implemented purely through JS. <br>
+You can view a Demo at: https://ktotopawel.github.io/restaurant/